 How Solar Panels are Recycled

 Thin-film based and silicon-based solar panels can be recycled using different industrial processes.
-Silicon-based panels are disassembled to separate the glass and aluminum parts.
+Silicon-based panels are disassembled to separate the glass and aluminium parts.
 All external metal parts of silicon-based panels can be used for re-molding cell frames.
 95% of the glass can be recycled.
 The rest of the materials are treated at a 500° Celsius thermal processing unit to remove the binding between the panel’s cell elements.

 The extreme heat causes the encapsulating plastic to evaporate.
 When this happens, the silicon cells can be further processed.
 This plastic is recycled as a heat source for thermal processing.
 The green hardware is then physically separated, and 80% of these can be reused right away, while the rest is further processed.
 Acid is used to remove wafers or silicon particles.
 Broken wafers can be melted and reused for doing new silicon modules.
 As such, 85% of the silicon material can be recycled.

 When it is time to replace or throw away your NJ solar panels, please look for a recycling facility.
 Don’t just throw it in the landfill.
-You will be doing yourself and the planet a favor.
+You will be doing yourself and the planet a favour.